Thailand’s gold – and how it outshines gold-pegged tokens

 Buying and owning gold is legitimate and legal.
 Thailand has no restrictions on cash transactions.
 However, practical limitations exist because the highest bank bill is the THB 1000 note.
 Anti-money laundering provisions have to be taken into consideration.

-The commercial sale of gold is a regulated business.
+Regulators: Gold businesses are regulated by several agencies.
+Gold export/import by the Customs Department at the Ministry of Finance, gold shops and domestic gold trade by the Ministry of Commerce, US$-denominated gold trade by the Bank of Thailand, and gold futures products by the Securities and Exchange Commission.
 The labeling for gold shops is controlled by Thailand’s Consumer Protection Board under the Consumer Protection Act.
 This includes weight, gold percentage, and price.
 The price is controlled by the Gold Trader’s Association following market value.

 Import and export restrictions create a serious hurdle.
 Undeclared gold in the hand luggage might be subject to a 100% customs rate plus fines.
 The export country might charge import duty and VAT as well.